 - Beer, wine, and all other forms of alcohol

-- White Breads, rolls, pretzels, pastries, cookies, and sweet rolls
+- White flour products (Breads, rolls, pretzels, pastries, cookies, sweet rolls)

 - Honey, maple syrup, brown sugar, agave